minz328/minz328.github.io/_pages/about.md

 **Short Bio**

 I am a third-year Ph.D. student in the School of Computing at the [University of Nebraska-Lincoln](https://www.unl.edu/), supervised by [Dr. Qiang Liu](https://liuqiang12040913.github.io/index.html).
 Prior to joining UNL, I obtained my M.S. and B.S. degrees in Telecommunications Engineering from [Xidian University](https://en.xidian.edu.cn/) in 2023 and 2020, respectively.
-My research interests include Wireless Communication, Reinforcement Learning, Edge Computing, and Computer Networks.sdfa
+My research interests include Wireless Communication, Reinforcement Learning, Edge Computing, and Computer Networks.

 **Education**